jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/big-code/index.md

 </div>

+In Integrates,
-In `Integrates` we see a possible command injection in the spreadsheet report generation function.
+the platform that our clients use for [vulnerability management](../../solutions/vulnerability-management/), we see a possible command injection in the spreadsheet report generation function.
 However, this input is not controllable by the user, so this does not pose a real threat at the moment: